|

 Retablos are paintings with a religious theme.

-Usually they are images of Saints.
+Usually they are images of Saints or Santos.

 Traditionally they are made of local woods, pine, aspen etc. The board is hand-adzed, and carved then smoothed in front.
 Then it is gessoed and painted.
 Pinion Varnish then is applied to seal the work.
 Retablos are common to decorate the home and Chapel in Colonial times.
-The Saints were called apon for special needs of the worshipers at various times of the year. |
+The Saints were called apon for special needs of the worshipers at various times of the year.

 Altarscreens or